hozlucas28/AdventJS-Solutions-2023/src/03-challenge/README.md

 findNaughtyStep(original, modified) // ''
 ```

-To consider:
+Please, keep in mind:

-- There will always be one step difference or none at all.
+- There will always be one different step or none.
-- Modification can occur anywhere in the chain.
+- The modification can occur anywhere in the string.
-- The original sequence may be empty.
+- The original steps could be empty

 ## Earned score